aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/merge-and-split/split-excel-files/_index.md

 | folder               | string  | Folder containing the original workbook.   |
 | storageName          | string  | Name of the storage to use.                |

-You can use the **cURL** command‑line tool to access Aspose.Cells web services easily.
-The following example shows how to make calls to the Cloud API with cURL.
+Use the **cURL** command‑line tool to access Aspose.Cells web services easily.
+The following example demonstrates how to call the Cloud API with cURL.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}